zencq/libNOM.map/README.md

 Not only the latest mapping is supported but also legacy keys that are gone in a game version after **2.11**.
 It is also possible to download an updated mapping from the [lastest MBINCompiler release](https://github.com/monkeyman192/MBINCompiler/releases/latest).
-It will be downloaded to **download/mapping.json** and automatically loaded if present.
+It will be downloaded to **download/mapping.json** (if no other path is set) and automatically loaded if present.

 ### Usage

 The obfuscation and deobfuscation is done in-place.
-Deobfuscation will return a list of unknown keys.
+Deobfuscation will return a set of unknown keys.
 ```csharp
 // Deobfuscate